-Here's all you need to know about the AFC playoff race: The Pittsburgh Steelers, once 0-4, were the AFC's sixth seed at 5-6 if the season ended at the conclusion of Sunday's early games.
+Here's all you need to know about the AFC playoff race: The Pittsburgh Steelers, once 0-4, would be the AFC's sixth seed at 5-6 if the season ended at the conclusion of Sunday's early games.

 The bottom half of the AFC hasn't shown a lot of desire to play in January.
 The failures continued on Sunday.
 The Dolphins had a chance to take a step forward, but gave up a late game-winning drive to the Panthers and lost.
 They are now 5-6.
 The Jets, the other 5-5 AFC team coming into Sunday, got nothing going in an ugly 19-3 loss at Baltimore.
 The Ravens are once again alive at 5-6.

-The possibility that the Steelers are tied for the sixth seed is amazing.
-They lost their first four games, and the 1992 Chargers are the only 0-4 team to make the playoffs in NFL history.
-Also, the 2010 Seahawks are the only team in NFL history, not counting strike-shortened seasons, to make the playoffs with a losing record.
+The Steelers lost their first four games, and the 1992 Chargers are the only 0-4 team to make the playoffs in NFL history.
+Also, the 2010 Seahawks are the only one team in NFL history, not counting strike-shortened seasons, to make the playoffs with a losing record.

 So the race for the sixth seed in the AFC playoffs might be ugly, but don't say it's not potentially historic.